-The decision on the necessary and sustainable specificity of your resource planning is for example affected by the following factors:
+The decision on the necessary and sustainable specificity of your resource planning is affected by the following factors, for example:

 In addition, what specificity makes sense depends on the types of projects in your portfolio.
 There are substantial differences between for example:

 Ultimately, your task is this.
-Find the granularity for your resource planning, which is sustainable and proportionate to the benefit.
+Find a granularity for your resource planning, which is sustainable and proportionate to the benefits.

 In our experience, you will succeed by the approximation from rough to fine.
 Presuppose complete planning.
 It is THE prerequisite for any benefit.